XeroAPI/Xero-Java/README.md

 }
 ```

+Below are the possible attributes for each App Type.

 | App Type			    | Attribute             | Purpose                               | Valid Options
 | --------------------- | --------------------- |---------------------------------------| -------------
 | ALL				    | AppType               |  Defines your app type                | PUBLIC or PRIVATE or PARTNER